nickybakes/unity-card-games/README.md

 If a game needs a specific sized/customized deck, that is also easy to do.
 Games load Deck data from highly customizable scriptable objects.

 <img width="1600" height="600" alt="image" src="https://github.com/user-attachments/assets/dc07a6bd-f589-4d2d-aec0-70cd85db3bf7" />

+# Game Architecture
+The development side of the game is split by Backend and Frontend.

+The Backend (Game Manager) handles loading game data, the scripting of a gamemode, score evaluation, etc. It outputs data that describes the current Game State and how its changing.

+The Frontend (Game View Manager) parses that Game State data in order to control the game elements on screen.

+The Backend does not card about how a Card moves on screen, it just knows what Cards were drawn to what Hands.
+The Frontend never tries to calculate score or directly change game data, it only cares about making sure the objects on screen match the state the Backend gave it.

+The two sides just need to be setup in a way so that they can talk to eachother.
+When the player clicks the "Hit" button in Blackjack, the Frontend knows a button has been clicked, but doesn't know what its supposed to do, it just tells the Backend that the player clicked a button with a specific index identifier.
+The Backend can then understand that and draw a card, check if the player busted, etc, and the Frontend will then display those changes.

+If you put the Backend on a remote server to ensure no player tampers/cheats, then the Frontend would just display the game and never try to change data.

+Modularity
+-
+Because of this separation of powers, the system is very modular.
+You can see this in the first second that you open the game: the Intro Animation System is just drawing some cards and senting that data to the Game View Manager, which then displays them the same way as in game.